 - Be prepared for career paths and advanced graduate study in psychology and related fields.

-To graduate with honors in the Psychology major, you must complete the criteria on the Honors Checklist by April 1st of your senior year.
-The criteria are outlined below.
+To graduate with honors in the Psychology major, you must complete the criteria on the Honors Checklist by April 1st of your senior year, as outlined below.
 Failure to complete all the criteria on the checklist and submit it for approval by the deadline date means you will not receive honors in your major.
 You cannot complete the checklist before February 1st of your senior year.
-Please note: These requirements are not related to the “General University Honors”.
-General University Honors are automatically assigned to all students who graduate with a GPA of 3.5 or higher.

 To receive your Honors in Psychology, you must have met the following criteria:

-a.
-Submit a 2-page statement of intent to pursue honors research by March 7th, before spring break, of your junior year.
+2a.
+Submit a 2-page statement of intent to pursue honors research before spring break of your junior year.
 The statement should include a copy of your transcripts, a brief description of the research topic, and an indication that you have discussed these plans with a member of the full-time Psychological & Brain Sciences faculty.
 The faculty member must also write a letter in support of your proposed thesis.

 Honors Thesis Proposal Requirements (detailed description)